 It was the last climb of Hardrock, with night quickly approaching.
 I was filled with excitement and relief knowing we were getting closer to the finish.
 The wind was picking up, and sporadic rain drops began to fall as we approached 12,600’.
 Logan and I had taken out our headlamps when his phone rang unexpectedly.

 His wife Caitlin was checking in to see how we were doing and to get an idea of when we thought we might finish.
 He relayed this to me and I suggested between 12-1am.
 My estimate was from my watch, which contained a GPX file of the course and suggested an “Estimated Finish Time” of 12:45am.
 I wasn’t paying attention to his conversation, as I was unsure of where we were on the course and was anxious to begin our final descent.
-Frustration combined with my other emotions as I had previously scouted out this part of the course and thought we should already be heading down.
+Frustration and other emotions filled my mind since I had previously scouted out this part of the course and thought we should already be heading down.

 The last thing I heard Logan telling Caitlin before he hung up was that we would finish on Saturday night between 11-12am.
 I asked him why he said that, and Logan told me that he had more confidence in me than I had in myself.
 He also told me that Matt, who paced me from Grouse to Ouray, told Caitlin that I probably wouldn’t finish until 2-3am….Game ON!